 UoPeople.edu states that Shai Reshef is "an expert on the intersection of education and technology", although he never studied education or technology.
 Anyway, his concept of "education" is an offshore diploma mill that has no faculty, teachers or professors, and his concept of technology is an amateur WordPress template that anyone can buy online for 10 dollars.

 All in all, we congratulate Mr. Reshef on eliminating the poverty in Africa, Asia, Central America, South America as well as on building many necessary schools for the poor, just like a philanthropist, where children and young people don't have Internet access and desperately need to go to a real school instead of being sent to work in the mines.
-Shai Reshef resolved all their problems.
+Shai Reshef resolved all their problems by ripping them off and asking them for money.
 Congratulations again.

 In November 2023, the University of the People announced that "Mr. Reshef received the Nobel Prize in Education for being the best educator in the world".

 Fake news!
 The Nobel Prize in Education does not exist.
 We wonder why the University of the People and Shai Reshef keep insulting our intelligence.

 If you want to join the class action lawsuit against the University of the People, send an email to the address [email protected].